chris-has-a-github/ha-enphase-everything-else/README.md

 ### Options

-- Polling intervals: Configure a slow poll (idle) and a fast poll (active charging).
-The integration automatically switches based on charger state.
+- Polling intervals: Configure slow (idle) and fast (charging) intervals.
+The integration auto‑switches and also uses a short fast window after Start/Stop to reflect changes faster.
+- API timeout: Default 15s (Options → API timeout).
+- Nominal voltage: Default 240 V; used to estimate power from amps when the API omits power.
-- Fast while streaming: Off by default.
-Cloud live stream is time‑limited (~15 min) and should be used sparingly.
-Enable only if you explicitly start the live stream service and want faster updates during that window.
+- Fast while streaming: Off by default; prefer enabling only when explicitly starting cloud live stream.

 ### System Health & Diagnostics